EtixLabs/kms-rtsp-server/README.md

 # kms-rtsp-server
-Rtsp signaling server for Kurento Media Server
+RTSP signaling server for Kurento Media Server

 # **Not a working project**
 This project is a proof of concept, it's not actively maintained at this time and may never be.
 Use at your own risk.